NicholasSynovic/nicholassynovic.github.io/content/summaries/focal-loss-for-dense-object-detection.md

 > Are the axes properly labeled?
 Are results shown with error bars, so that
 > conclusions are statistically significant?

+The figures are clear and understandable

 ### Clarity

 > Is the paper well written?

+This paper is well written and is dense with technical information.

 ### Relevant Work